davismwhaley/gravityspy-glitch-explorer/findings/cluster_16_deep_dive/report.md

 | Upper  | 102   | 94               | 8            | **7.8%** |

 **Insight:**
-The center of the manifold (narrow-line regime) is the least intuitive for humans and contains the highest mistake rate.
+The center of the manifold is the least intuitive for humans and contains the highest mistake rate.

 ---